Axbon/crammer/readme.md

 # Crammer

-Some of us strive to manage all of our sql code in pure .sql files.
-Crammers helps you do that.
+Some of us strive to manage all of our sql code in pure .sql files. _Crammer_ helps you do that.

 Literally _crams_ your precious sql queries into promise-based functions with typing support.
 Joke aside, it will scan a directory of your choice for .sql files.
 It will then load those